versett/eslint-plugin-versett/README.md

 ### Typescript specific instructions

-In addition to packages that are needed for javascript linting, the following packages must be added to consumers project's peer dependencies:
+In addition to packages that are needed for javascript linting, the following packages must be added to consumers project's devDependencies:

 * @typescript-eslint/eslint-plugin
 * @typescript-eslint/parser

 `yarn add --dev @typescript-eslint/parser @typescript-eslint/eslint-plugin`
 or
 `npm install --save-dev @typescript-eslint/parser @typescript-eslint/eslint-plugin`